pgm-thabisadingani/whack-a-mole/README.md

-# Getting Started with Create React App
+# Getting Started with Whack-A-Mole🚀

-A take on 🚀whack-a-mole🚀 game.
+This project is a fun take on the classic Whack-A-Mole game, built with modern tools and technologies to enhance the development experience and performance.

 ## Screenshots